In addition to Random Encounters

-- The SaGa 2 and SaGa 3 DS remakes replace Random Encounters from the originals to monsters running on the world map representing battles.
+- The SaGa 2 and SaGa 3 DS remakes replace random encounters from the originals with monsters running on the world map representing battles.
 Most are possible to avoid.

-- While the original Lunar used Random Encounters (with the occasional set encounter), the remake displayed the enemies as monsters, making battles potentially avoidable.
+- Whereas the original Lunar uses random encounters (with the occasional set encounter), the remake displays the enemies as monsters, making battles potentially avoidable.

-- Dragon Quest IX has some, different for the series.
-However, similar to Super Mario RPG, one enemy on the screen represented a party, or a single monster.
-This made hunting those elusive Metal Slime a lot easier, at least until the Tower of Nod where the King metal slimes hid in groups.
-However, on the downside, they chased you, which certainly didn't make it any easier to avoid them.
-(And later on, you ran into enemies who block your way)
+- Dragon Quest IX has some, which is different for the series.
+However, similar to Super Mario RPG, one enemy on the screen represents a party, or a single monster.
+This makes hunting those elusive Metal Slimes a lot easier, at least until the Tower of Nod where the King metal slimes hide in groups.
+However, on the downside, they chase you, which certainly doesn't make it any easier to avoid them.
+(And later on, you run into enemies who block your way)

-- In Kingdom Hearts: Chain of Memories, the only game in the series which separates the battle screen from the exploration screen, you could skip random Mook encounters.
-Whenever they touched you, you initiated combat with them.
-However, if you struck them first, then they begun the battle stunned.
-(And, if you used the right card to form the room, pre-damaged) You could avoid them as much as possible, although if you used the right card to form the room, they would chase you.
+- In Kingdom Hearts: Chain of Memories, the only game in the series which separates the battle screen from the exploration screen, you can skip random Mook encounters.
+Whenever they touch you, you enter combat with them.
+However, if you strike them first, then they begin the battle stunned (and, if you used the right card to form the room, pre-damaged).
+You can avoid them as much as possible, although if you use a particular kind of card to form the room, they will chase you.

 - In the Grandia series, not only are the enemies visible, but how you make contact with them effects whether you get first strike or not.